dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 ![Screenshot showing Rick signed in](secure-data/_static/rick.png)

-In the following image, `manager@contoso.com` is signed in and in the managers role:
+In the following image, `manager@contoso.com` is signed in and in the manager's role:

 ![Screenshot showing manager@contoso.com signed in](secure-data/_static/manager1.png)